constellation-load-testing/constellation-local/README.md

 ## Details

-The script file is a fully functional JavaScript file with a single function export **named** `script`.
-This function requires a single parameter to be passed.
-To capture the results from the respective API calls made in the script, attach valid methods to it.
+The script file is a JavaScript file with a single function export **named** `script`.
+This function has a single argument which is an instance of Axios.

 Contellation load generation uses Axios to faciliate the HTTP API calls.
-As such, any axios methods can be used for reflecting user behavior in the test script (ie: `.get`, `.post`, `.put`, etc).
+As such, any axios methods can be used to reflect user behavior in the test script (ie: `.get`, `.post`, `.put`, etc).
 See the [Axios documentation](https://axios-http.com/docs/intro) for more details.

 Furthermore, the test script is essentially just a nodejs script.
 As such, user-defined functions can be freely used in the test script to aid in translating user behavior to raw API calls.

+> WARNING: Computation heavy functions should not be implemented here as they will block the load generators thread.
+Follow testing best practices of strictly defining actions.
+Take, for example, a test involving making a request, processing the response, then making another request based on the processed results.
+Do not perform the processing within the script, instead strictly define what the processed data should be and use that to make the second request.

+> Note: If any other fetching API is used apart from the parameter passed to the script (ie: `fetch`, or a new instance of `axios`), they will be executed but the responses will not be captured.

 ## Comprehensive Example: